dart-lang/language/working/extension_structs/overview.md

 initializer list of the constructor.
 Note that this requires the ability to detect whether or not a parameter was passed, which is not expressible strictly as a de-sugaring.

+**Note that initializers are not required to be constant, so this de facto adds non-const default values in a very limited case.**

 If no default constructor is defined in the class, a default constructor is generated which forwards to the generated primary constructor.